dgonza49/AssemblyProject/README.md

 # AssemblyProject
-This program was written in Visual Studios and is best to run the program in that environment.
+This program was written in Visual Studios
+Run the program in that environment.
-Running this program through dosbox or another emulator may require more advanced setup.
+Note: Running this program through dosbox or another emulator may require more advanced setup.

 The program is a Calculator written in Assembly language